Code-Institute-Submissions/MS1-Portfolio-4/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
 2. Select “your profile” from the upper-right dropdown menu and select the proper repository.
 3. Select Settings and Scroll down until you locate the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown and select "Master Branch".
 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site [link](https://federvgh.github.io/MS1-Portfolio/index.html) in the "GitHub Pages" section.